 Groups “E”, “F”, “G”, “H”

-Brazil qualified for the 2018 FIFA World Cup knockout stages from first place in Group E. However, the tournament favorites scored only seven points out of nine.
-They were followed by Switzerland, which has five points.
+Brazil qualified for the 2018 FIFA World Cup playoffs from first place in Group E. However, the tournament favorites scored only seven points out of nine.
+They were followed by Switzerland with five points.

-Group "F" was unexpectedly led by Sweden.
+Group F was unexpectedly topped by Sweden.
 The Scandinavians, like the Mexicans, scored six points each.
-Both of these teams reached the playoffs of the 2018 FIFA World Cup, leaving behind the reigning champions - the Germans.
+Both of these teams reached the playoffs of the 2018 FIFA World Cup, leaving the current champions, the Germans, behind.

-The third team to score nine points in the group is Belgium.
-The national team won the quartet "G".
-The second place in this group was taken by England.
-The Foggy Albion team scored six points, but lost to the Belgians in the fight for leadership in the quartet.
+The third team with nine points in the group is Belgium.
+The team won Quartet “G”.
+England took second place in this group.
+The Foggy Albion team scored six points, but lost the fight for leadership in the quartet to the Belgians.

-Group "H" was the most unpredictable.
+Group "N" was the most unpredictable.
 As a result, the teams of Colombia and Japan left the quartet.
-Latin Americans scored six points and became the winners of the group.
+The Latin Americans scored six points and became group winners.
 The Japanese, like the Senegalese, had four points.
-The Asians advanced further on the best stats.
+Asians advanced further in terms of better statistical indicators.